zavvy logo

 The best part?

-Iterative feedback correlates with other use cases, like Role Cards and Growth Plans.
+Iterative feedback correlates with other use cases, like career frameworks and growth plans.

 Plus, your employees can automatically create a new focus area to work on, derived directly from the feedback cycle.